seunggyupark/brewery-app/README.md

-Summary: This project was to digitize and automate systems at the brewery I worked at.
+**Summary:** This project was to digitize and automate systems at the brewery I worked at.
 It uses Google Apps Script to run the logic, AppSheet to collect data (a code-free tool for making apps), and AppSheet then stores the data in Google Sheets.
 Features report automation, task management automation, processing fermentation, cellar, brewing, packaging, lab, and sensory data.

-Explanation: AppSheet stores data in a google database which I can perform CRUD style operations on using Google Apps Script.
-Not a real database system, but I did not know what that was at a time.
-Works well for this application however.